 Also in that chapter of Isaiah is a statement that this man was given a grave with the wicked and the rich, which some people think was fulfilled when Joseph of Arimathea put Jesus in his own tomb.
 Joseph of Arimathea is described as rich, but not wicked, so that doesn’t work.

-Jesus was born in Bethlehem,9 which is where Micah predicted a ruler would come from,10 who Matthew equates with the Messiah.
+Jesus was born in Bethlehem,16 which is where Micah predicted a ruler would come from,17 who Matthew equates with the Messiah.
 But the person Micah was talking about was supposed to rescue Israel from the Assyrians, and I don’t think Jesus ever did anything like that.
 The New Testament doesn’t even mention Assyria.
+Because the Jews were being oppressed by the Romans in Jesus’s time, not the Assyrians.
+(And Jesus didn’t rescue them from the Romans, either.)

 Actual messianic prophecies that Jesus failed to fulfill